403(b): Bankruptcy protection before 2005

 Before the passage of the bankruptcy reform act in 2005, a 403(b) that was not an ERISA plan was not accorded protected status as property that could be claimed as exempt by the debtor under the U.S. Bankruptcy Code.
 In In re Barnes, 264 B.R.
 415 (Bankr.
 E.D.
 Mich.
 2001) Judge Spector held that the fixed-income annuity was not such a trust and could be reached by creditors.
 The variable account was held to fall within 541(c)(2) and was thus protected.
 Under the revised bankruptcy laws, 403(b) accounts, IRAs, and other retirement accounts are, in general, protected from creditors in bankruptcy.

 For this reason, having an ERISA anti-alienation clause was protective of pensions before the bankruptcy law revisions, giving those pensions the same protection as a spendthrift trust.
 Some critics argued that this is disparate treatment of similar pension schemes and that more consistent protection was called for.
 The United States Congress took this argument to heart in the 2005 bankruptcy reform.

 After-tax contributions

 Beginning in 2006, 403(b) and 401(k) plans may also include designated Roth contributions, i.e., after-tax contributions, which will allow tax-free withdrawals if certain requirements are met.
 Primarily, the designated Roth contributions have to be in the plan for at least five taxable years and you have to be at least 59 years of age.

+Church plans

+A church plan is a retirement plan established and maintained by a tax-exempt church, a convention of churches, or an association of churches for its employees.
+Church plans are not subject to the Employee Retirement Income Security Act of 1974 (ERISA) unless it voluntarily makes an irrevocable election to be subject to ERISA.

+A church plan may be a defined benefit plan, a defined contribution plan, or a deferred compensation plan.

+A church plan that is not subject to ERISA is not required to file an IRS Form 5500, nor is it required to distribute summary annual reports, summary plan descriptions, or summaries of material modifications to plan participants.
+Church plans are generally subject to state law though.
+A defined benefit church plan is not required to pay subject to Pension Benefit Guaranty Corporation plan termination insurance.